2025 Gaza Strip anti-Hamas protests: Hamas

 Senior Hamas official Basem Naim commented on the protests stating that "demonstrations are to be expected from people, facing extermination, against war and destruction" and that the people had the right to protest, but that their focus should be on the "criminal aggressor, which is the occupation and its army".
 The Times of Israel also noted on 26 March of the lack of direct intervention, attributing to Hamas maintaining a lower profile since Israel resumed its military operations.
 Even so, there are reports suggesting that Hamas operatives abducted, tortured, and killed a Gazan who had taken part in the protests.
 Additional reports indicate that Hamas responded harshly to the Gazans who protested against them: Hamas publicly flogged some of the demonstrators, kidnapped several others (some of them remain missing), and executed five more Gazans in addition to Oday Nasser Al Rabay.

 On September 25, 2025, during an interview with CNN, Senior Hamas official Ghazi Hamad was shown videos of Gazans protesting against Hamas, urging Hamas to give up power and criticizing the Hamas leadership, which was said to be residing in hotels while the people of Gaza suffered.
 Hamad refused to watch the video for more than a few seconds and stated that he knew Gazans were suffering, but he blamed Israel for their disgruntlement.

 Palestinians

-Gazans in favor of Hamas have reacted negatively to the protests, downplaying them and accusing participants of being traitors.
+Gazans in favor of Hamas reacted negatively to the protests, downplaying them and accusing participants of being traitors.
 Some protesters in Jabaliya reportedly regretted participating, feeling that pro-Israel media only emphasized the protests as "anti-Hamas."
 These protestors stated that during the protests, they had chanted against not only Hamas, but also Israel, the Palestinian Authority, and the Arab mediators of the conflict.
 One protester in Jabaliya said that there were scuffles between pro-Hamas supporters and opponents of Hamas in the protest.
 Another protester in Jabaliya said they were scared of retribution for participating in the protests.

-Reportedly, the Gazan Christian community has refused to participate in the protests, instead prioritizing sheltering from Israeli bombings.
+Reportedly, the Gazan Christian community refused to participate in the protests, instead prioritizing sheltering from Israeli bombings.